 We believe that immersion in water, in the name of the Father, the Son, and the Holy Spirit, is the biblical method which best typifies what takes place at conversion (Matt 28:19; Acts 2:41, 8:36-39, 9:18 and 18:8; Eph 4:5; 1 Peter 3:21; 1 Cor 12:13; Rom 6:3, 4).

 We believe the Lord's Supper is a memorial testimony of the church, instituted by our Lord just before His betrayal, and to be observed by His children until His return as a sacred, symbolic, and scriptural means of remembering His death for our sins (1 Cor 11:23, 24).

 BIBLICAL SEPARATION AND UNITY

-We seek to cooperate wherever possible with other missions, organizations and churches whose doctrine and policy are homogeneous with ours.
+We seek to cooperate, wherever possible, with other churches, missions, and organizations whose doctrine and policies are homogeneous with our understanding of Scripture.
 It is the believer's responsibility to endeavor to maintain the unity of the faith while separating from apostasy and those who have deviated from biblical doctrine and behavior.
-Every proposed alliance must be considered in the light of our commitment to biblical separation.
-We will not cooperate with or endorse any movement, organization or program which is contrary to the faith whether in doctrine or practice (Matthew 18:15-17; Romans 16:17; I Corinthians 5:7-11; II Corinthians 6:14-18; Ephesians 4:1--6; II Thessalonians 3:11- 14; II Timothy 3:1-5; Titus 3:10; II John 9-11).
+Every proposed alliance must be considered in the light of our commitment to biblical purity in doctrine, life and practice.
+We will not cooperate with, or endorse any movement, organization or program, which is contrary to the teachings of Scripture as we understand them, and are expressed in this Statement of Faith.
+(Matt 18:15-17; Rom 16:17; 1 Cor 5:7-11; 2 Cor 6:14-18; Eph 4:1--6; 2 Thess 3:11- 14; 2 Tim 3:1-5; Titus 3:10; 2 John 9-11).